Promignis/imapSmtp/README.md

 Start the http service
 ```
-source env.sh //Setup all the correct env variables
+source env_staging.sh //Setup all the correct env variables depending on the type of deployment

 sudo -E npm run start //Start the service
+// Or use
+./startServices.sh
 ```

 ## Configs